MailTape/MailTape/src/content/episodes/2025-07-19-gabriel_brady.md

 ## Lewis - Romance for Two

- Guest: **"** This entire album is so amazing, but this track in particular encapsulates what I find so enchanting about the whole record.
+Gabriel Brady: **"** This entire album is so amazing, but this track in particular encapsulates what I find so enchanting about the whole record.
 It’s extremely gentle and texturally-oriented, with the subtlest of gestures and notes, and yet it’s one of the more expressive and immediate vocal performances I’ve ever heard, so longing-filled and rich with emotion.
 Love this song. **"**

 ## Luke Bergman - Sound of Music

- Guest: **"** I grew up watching the Sound of Music a ton, and this Luke Bergman version is absolutely amazing.
+Gabriel Brady: **"** I grew up watching the Sound of Music a ton, and this Luke Bergman version is absolutely amazing.
 It’s such a beautiful and tasteful rendition, and the stunning pedal steel textures accentuate one of my favorite melodies of all time.
 I only recently found out about this album, and it’s been on repeat for me a bunch — highly recommend. **"**

 ## Scott Tuma - Midway

- Guest: **"** There's a bit of a common theme behind these three selections — really interesting textures combined with direct and affecting melodies/harmonies — which this track is the perfect example of.
+Gabriel Brady: **"** There's a bit of a common theme behind these three selections — really interesting textures combined with direct and affecting melodies/harmonies — which this track is the perfect example of.
 It occupies such a unique sonic space, which, combined with Tuma's lonesome melodic material, makes for a really wonderful and singular song. **"**

 # Curator's selection

 ## Gabriel Brady - Untitled

- Curator: **"** lorem ipsum **"**
+ ImaCrea: **"** lorem ipsum **"**

 ## Antonina Nowacka - Light Light

- Curator: **"** lorem ipsum **"**
+ ImaCrea: **"** lorem ipsum **"**

 ## Artist - Track

- Curator: **"** lorem ipsum **"**
+ ImaCrea: **"** lorem ipsum **"**

 ## Artist - Track

- Curator: **"** lorem ipsum **"**
+ ImaCrea: **"** lorem ipsum **"**

  Thank you...